Carnival Co. & (NYSE:CCL) Price Target Raised to $23.00

-Carnival Co. & (NYSE:CCL – Free Report) had its target price hoisted by Tigress Financial from $13.00 to $23.00 in a research note published on Thursday, The Fly reports.
+Carnival Co. & (NYSE:CCL – Free Report) had its target price increased by Tigress Financial from $13.00 to $23.00 in a research note released on Thursday morning, The Fly reports.

 Several other analysts have also commented on the company.
-Bank of America raised Carnival Co. & from a neutral rating to a buy rating and lifted their price objective for the stock from $11.00 to $20.00 in a report on Monday, June 12th.
-Citigroup raised their price objective on shares of Carnival Co. & from $18.00 to $20.00 in a report on Wednesday.
-Truist Financial lifted their target price on Carnival Co. & from $10.00 to $11.00 in a research report on Tuesday, May 30th.
-Stifel Nicolaus lifted their target price on Carnival Co. & from $18.00 to $20.00 in a research report on Tuesday, June 27th.
-Finally, JPMorgan Chase & Co. upgraded Carnival Co. & from a neutral rating to an overweight rating and lifted their target price for the company from $11.00 to $16.00 in a research report on Monday, June 12th.
+JPMorgan Chase & Co. raised Carnival Co. & from a neutral rating to an overweight rating and lifted their price objective for the stock from $11.00 to $16.00 in a report on Monday, June 12th.
+Stifel Nicolaus raised their price objective on shares of Carnival Co. & from $18.00 to $20.00 in a report on Tuesday, June 27th.
+Barclays raised their price objective on shares of Carnival Co. & from $18.00 to $19.00 in a report on Tuesday, June 27th.
+Deutsche Bank Aktiengesellschaft raised their price objective on shares of Carnival Co. & from $10.00 to $15.00 in a report on Friday, June 23rd.
+Finally, Wells Fargo & Company upgraded Carnival Co. & from an underweight rating to an equal weight rating and set a $9.00 target price on the stock in a research report on Tuesday, March 28th.
 Three analysts have rated the stock with a sell rating, three have issued a hold rating and eleven have assigned a buy rating to the company’s stock.
 Based on data from MarketBeat, the stock has a consensus rating of Hold and an average target price of $15.97.

 Carnival Co. & Stock Up 9.7 %